 There is no better wood to use when repairing an old house than old-growth lumber.
-Though it is hard to come by (it’s not on the shelves at Home Depot) it is the most appropriate and best performing options especially for exterior wood repairs.
+Though it is hard to come by (it’s not on the shelves at Home Depot), it is the most appropriate and best performing option, especially for exterior wood repairs.

 What is Old-Growth Wood?

 In this picture, you can see a piece of old-growth siding on the left next to a piece of replacement new-growth siding on the right.

 Old-growth wood is lumber that was grown naturally in vast virgin forests.
 The forests of nearly every continent have some areas that are still untouched where trees haven’t been harvested for our use yet.

 These trees grew slowly due to limited light and competition from the other trees.
 Because of this slow growth rate, the growth rings on the trees were packed very tightly together which gives the wood some big benefits, which I’ll discuss in a just a minute.

 In America, we began seriously depleting these virgin forests during the industrial revolution, and by the 1940s, most of them were gone.
 Lumber prices began to spike as Americans looked for substitutions for our lumber addiction.
 Enter second-growth and new-growth wood.

 Tree farms began to produce lumber for the growing demand and the fastest growing species like Pine were selected for this reason.
 The trees grew in open areas with little to no competition for sun, which caused them to grow very quickly so they could be harvested in 10-20 years as opposed to old-growth wood, which may be from trees as old as 200-300 years old before being harvested.

 Let’s look back at the picture above.
 The old-growth siding has 29 growth rings in this 3/4″ thick sample compared with the new-growth piece that has only 7 rings including the pith (the center of the tree).
 That’s a much faster growth rate, so let’s see why this fast growth may not be as good as the slower growth of old-growth wood.